peachdocs/docs/en-US/howto/documentation.md

 By default, Peach supports English and Simplified Chinese, so if you're writing documentation for these two languages, you don't need to change settings in this part.

-But if you're just writing documentation in English, you would have to rewrite corresponding values:
+If you're just writing documentation in English, you would need to rewrite corresponding values:

 ```ini
 [i18n]